 Monthly/Bi-monthly fees factor in my unpaid vacation time, pre-planned closings & Federal holidays; regular payments allows the childcare to operate with consistent, predictable care for your children while ensuring clear expectations to the best of my ability… Weekly payments will be discussed if one can't handle the full monthly fee all at once.* (see payments policy)

 ARRIVAL, DEPARTURE & OVERTIME: I have no official open or closed hours; I offer full time child care Monday - Friday.
-I also offer Drop-in care on the 2nd & 3rd Saturday of each month unless it's a Holiday weekend.
-My work hours will vary daily because they are based on the requested start and finish times of each family; limit 60 hours week.
+My work hours will vary daily because they are based on the requested start and finish times of each family; that does not mean you can drop-off early or leave your child here after your contracted time just because another child is here... if you do, you will pay early/late fees.
+There is a limit 60 hours per week for care.

 Occasional overtime that is needed must be approved IN ADVANCE by ME (minimum 12 hours notice)... if you request it and I say NO, I can't do it, then you must make other arrangements to have your child picked up ON TIME.
 I may have another child scheduled for the spot based on the hours your child is actually scheduled to leave or I may have made other plans already.

-Failure to pick up on time when OT care is denied will result in family being charged Late Pick up fees; Late fees must be paid no later than child's next day of care @ drop-off.
-(CASH ONLY)
+Failure to pick up on time when Overtime care is denied will result in family being charged Late Pick up fees; the Fee must be paid no later than child's next day of care @ drop-off.

 Hours of care will be discussed in person and a fair commute time will be added and this will become your personal contracted schedule...
 Pre-authorized overtime will be charged $5 per hour (or part of)... this means any care needed over your normal contracted hours IF I AM ASKED & APPROVE OF in advance.
-If you just show up late without prior approval then late Pick up fees will apply and care will be denied until the fees are paid.
+If you just show up early or late without prior approval, then an unauthorized Overtime fee of $10 per 10 minutes (or part of) will apply... further care will be denied until the fees are paid in full.

 I only work the hours and days you have contracted for your child.
 If you have changing hours or rotating days each week, then a WRITTEN copy of your schedule will need to be in my hands no later than your child's last day of care each week AND the hours must stay between those that have been contracted for.
 My home will not be "open" to accept schedules changes, payments, texts or phone calls once I close on Friday until Monday opening.